rubensamarojr/polymps/README.md

 MpsInputExample
 ```

 You can specify a different case by changing numerical and physical parameters in the input json file.
-Also, input grid and stl files can be updated according your problem.
+Also, input grid and stl files should be updated according your problem.
 We recommend that you rename the json file, e.g. **case_02.json**, and set a new name to output folder.
-After that, you can run PolyMPS at any time, and type the name of the new json input file, e.g.
+After that, you can [run](#run) PolyMPS at any time, and type the name of the new json input file, e.g.
 ```bash
 case_02
 ```

 ## Additional Note
 :warning: If the terminal shows an error message at this step, the problem may be related to the input file **dam1610_3D_fluid_lo0p010_mps.grid**.
 Please, go to the directory **input/grid** and extract the compressed folder [**grid.zip**](https://github.com/rubensamarojr/polymps/blob/master/input/grid/grid.zip) in the grid directory itself.
-Check if **dam1610_3D_fluid_lo0p010_mps.grid** contains the data mentioned before in [FLUID DOMAIN](#fluid_input).
+Check if **dam1610_3D_fluid_lo0p010_mps.grid** contains the data mentioned before in [Fluid domain](#fluid-domain).
 After that, try to run the code again.

 ## Output
 This code writes pvd (header file) and corresponding vtu files as output.
 Look in the **output** directory.